What is Simplified Restructuring?

 A Simplified Restructuring is a streamlined version of the more comprehensive Voluntary Administration (VA) process.
 It is the process whereby a business with less than $1 million of creditors enters a binding deal with its creditors, usually to legally reduce the debt owed.

 The concept of a Simplified Restructuring was announced by the Federal Government on 24 September 2020.
-Complete details on the process are not yet available, but we know the intention is to develop a simpler and hence cheaper version of a VA with Small Business in mind.
+The intention was to develop a simpler and hence cheaper version of a VA with Small Business in mind.